 The course, recently held in Singapore, aimed at improving the knowledge and capacity of investigators and prosecutors that handle financial crimes and corruption cases with tools for better planning and monitoring.

 In conjunction with International Anti-Corruption Day on 9 December, the Corrupt Practices Investigation Bureau (CPIB) held a commendation ceremony to commend and recognise 18 individuals who have stood up to the scourge of corruption when they rejected bribes.

 The ceremony was held on 8 December 2017, at the Corruption Reporting & Heritage Centre.
 For their act of honesty and integrity, these individuals were presented with a plaque by Director CPIB Mr Wong Hong Kuan.

-The Bureau has produced two new videos to educate the General Public as well as Students on the concept of corruption.
+The Bureau has produced Public Education videos to educate the General Public, Public Officers, Private Sector as well as Students on the concept of corruption.
 Using real-life cases and animations, the videos emphasize on our nation's zero tolerance against corruption and the importance of keeping Singapore corruption-free.

 As part of the Corrupt Practices Investigation Bureau’s (CPIB) ongoing anti-corruption efforts, a new Corruption Reporting & Heritage Centre (CRHC) located at 247 Whitley Road, Singapore 297830, has been operational with effect 9 January 2017.
 Members of public can now make corruption complaints with an onsite Duty Officer at this new centre, which is located conveniently near Stevens MRT.
 Appointments to lodge a corruption complaint at the CHRC can be made here.